donomii/ssh-expect/README.md

     [ssh-case '[["regex" "command"] [ "regex" ... ] ] ]

+ssh-case takes a list of pairs, where each pair is a regex, and a command to run if that regex matches.
+It is effectively a "case" statement that works on the remote machine.

 An example that toggles the snmp demon

     [send ssh clear-transcript]                    ;Make sure there is nothing in the transcript that could accidentally trigger a regex